MariaPSegarra/PARdesigns-MP4/README.md

 I don't seem to be able to display the desings images in the carousel.

+AWS S3 won't render the uploaded media.
+Right now I can't see the uploaded images.
+I also had problems with S3 when following the steps from the video.

 ## Deployment

 Followed all steps described in the videos.
 Deployment is made directly on the Heroku site, linking my repository from Github to Heroku.